Jakob Frohschammer: Denunciation and excommunication

 He was denounced by the pope himself in an apostolic brief of 11 December 1862 and students of theology were forbidden to attend his lectures.
-Public opinion was now keenly excited; he received an ovation from the Munich students, and the king, to whom he owed his appointment, supported him warmly.
+Public opinion was now keenly excited; he received an ovation from the students at the Ludwig-Maximilians-Universität München, and the king, to whom he owed his appointment, supported him warmly.
 A conference of Catholic savants, held in 1863 under the presidency of Döllinger, decided that authority must be supreme in the Church.
 When, however, Döllinger and his school in their turn started the Old Catholic movement, Frohschammer refused to associate himself with their cause, holding that they did not go far enough, and that their declaration of 1863 had cut the ground from under their feet.

 Meanwhile, he had, in 1862, founded the Athenäum as the organ of Liberal Catholicism.
 For this he wrote the first adequate account in German of the Darwinian theory of natural selection, which drew a warm letter of appreciation from Darwin himself.
 Excommunicated in 1871, he replied with three articles, which were reproduced in thousands as pamphlets in the chief European languages: Der Fels Petri in Rom (1873), Der Primat Petri und des Papstes (1875), and Das Christenthum Christi und das Christenthum des Papstes (1876).